tyraziel/super-sky-squadron-ii/README.md

 For more detailed instructions look at [SETUP.md](SETUP.md)

+## Refresh / Update

+At anytime either re-download the zip file, or execute a `git pull` from the project root to get any last minute updates.

 ## Credits

 All visual assets and sound effects have been provided by [kenney.nl](https://www.kenney.nl)